His Hare-Raising Tale

 His Hare-Raising Tale is a 1951 Warner Bros.
 Looney Tunes short, directed by Friz Freleng and written by Warren Foster.
-The short was released on August 11, 1951, and stars Bugs Bunny and his nephew Clyde Rabbit.
+The short was released on August 11, 1951, and stars Bugs Bunny and his nephew Clyde Bunny.

 This cartoon consists primarily of clips from five previous cartoons: Baseball Bugs (1946); Stage Door Cartoon (1944); Rabbit Punch (1948); Falling Hare (1943); and Haredevil Hare (1948).
-Contrary to belief, Virgil Ross was the only animator to animate new material for the cartoon, meaning that the other animators listed are erroneous.

 Plot

-Bugs Bunny and his nephew Clyde Rabbit are sitting on a couch looking at a scrap book depicting various photographs and newspaper clippings of Bugs.
+Bugs Bunny and his nephew Clyde Bunny are sitting on a couch looking at a scrap book depicting various photographs and newspaper clippings of Bugs.
 In this cartoon Clyde is unnamed.